Who We Are

 SOS Children’s Village BC is part of SOS Children’s Villages, the largest non-governmental, non-denominational child development organization in the world.
 SOS Children’s Villages has existed for 70 years with a presence in 137 countries and 568 Villages, with a seat at the UN to be the voice for the rights of children everywhere.
 SOS Children’s Village BC was founded in 1986 as a grassroots response to deficiencies in the provincial foster care system characterized by frequent placement breakdowns and moves for children and youth, and the separation of siblings into different homes.

 Foster children are coping with trauma after being apprehended from their homes.
 Foster parents require ongoing special resources and support after welcoming children into their homes.
-SOS Children’s Village BC enhances the development and healing of foster children with a holistic framework that addresses their physical, social, emotional, and cultural needs.
-Our model of family-based alternative care ensures long term stability with a strong focus on transition to adulthood programming and aging out of care.
+SOS Children’s Village BC enhances the development and healing of children in care with a holistic framework that addresses their physical, social, emotional, and cultural needs.
+Our model of family-based alternative care ensures long term stability, with a strong focus on transition to adulthood programming to support youth aging out of care.
 With your help, we are there for them when they have no one else to turn to.

 “Nothing in the world is more important than to care for a child.”